byui-cit/learning-modules/modules/js/objects/ponder1.md

 };
 ```

-These activities will be most effective if you TRY them first before you look at the solution.
-And after you do look at the solution...DO NOT copy and paste the code.
+These activities will be most effective if you **try** them first before you look at the solution.
+And after you do look at the solution...**do not** copy and paste the code.
 Read through it, try to understand what it is doing...then go fix your code.

 ## Activity 1

 Use objects and encapsulation to create a representation of a school schedule

-1. Create an object literal to represent a course.
-It should include the course name and course number.
+1. Review the object literal you were given represent a course.
+It includes the course name and course number.

    ```javascript
    const aCourse = {